Little Girl Braiding a Rug

 It wasn’t as big as I had remembered it.
 Has that ever happened to you?

-But I did remember that my mother had painted this chair herself and hand stenciled the details in gold.
+But I remembered that my mother had painted this chair herself and hand-stenciled the details in gold.

-She loved eagles so I am not surprised at all that the stencil was that of a Liberty eagle.
+She loved eagles, so I am not surprised that the stencil was of a Liberty eagle.

-Braided Rugs, Captains Chair and Braiding Rug Stand
+Braided Rugs, Captains Chair and Braiding Rug Stand, Mother's Day reflections

 You may also enjoy the post, 4 Things You Need to Know About This Old Chair.